Covid 19 coronavirus: Otahuhu Health Centre patient tests positive

 It comes as an additional four probable Covid-19 cases are announced linked to the community-based coronavirus cases from last night.

-A spokesperson for the clinic said they did not have any additional details regarding the connection between the cases.

 The patient tested positive today after first visiting the clinic on August 6 before returning on August 10.
-The clinic has over 4000 enrolled patients.
+The clinic has more than 4000 enrolled patients.

 All patients who went to the clinic between August 6 and 10 are being contacted and being advised of the situation.